cascadeth/OSU-IT-Tool-Mods/README.md

 ### Main Contact/Dev:

-cascadeth (Max Schmidt)  cascadeth(at)gmail.com
+cascadeth (Max Schmidt) - cascadeth(at)gmail.com

-If you work here at the OSU IT (you should know who you are), can reach Max on Slack at @thel_vadam
+If you work here at the OSU IT (you should know who you are), you can reach Max on Slack at @thel_vadam

 Please email me for questions, comments, suggestions, etc.